Africa Cycads

 About us

-or individual plants, as well as provide a free evaluation on your
+Cycad Africa Cycads will buy collections or individual plants, as well as provide a free evaluation on your cycad/s.
+Please email us on investmentcycads@yahoo.com if you are interested.

 South Africa has a very strong national market for cycads with high demand for large "statement" cycads.
 The harvesting of wild cycads is illegal nationally in South Africa.